anaramirli/Single-Word-ASR/README.md

 # Speech-Recognition

-This project involves building end-to-end speech recognition in a fligh simulator for a limited vocabulary by utilizing the Neural Networks and Hidden Markov Models.
+This project involves building end-to-end speech recognition in a fligh simulator with a limited vocabulary by utilizing the Neural Networks and Hidden Markov Models.
 Here we moreover study the impact of model selection techniques for the given models.

 Dataset: 41 context based words, 30620 entries<br/>